Vegan Irish Coffee Layer Cake

 - Bake cakes until set and a toothpick inserted into the center comes out almost clean, about 25-30 minutes.
 Remove from oven, let cool completely, then unmold onto plates.

-- To make the frosting, combine all ingredients in a high speed blender or food processor and blend until completely smooth.
+- To make the frosting, combine all ingredients in a high speed blender or food processor and blend until completely smooth (if it clumps up at all, keep blending, the ingredients may separate if they are different temperatures, but they will come together if blended long enough).
 Pour into a bowl and place in the freezer until the consistency of stiffly whipped cream (about 30-45 minutes depending on how warm it has gotten).
 Once it is ready place in the refrigerator until ready to assemble.